theshubhamgour/py-mysql-excel-conectado/README.md

 The project uses the openpyxl library to read the Excel sheet and extract the SQL queries.
 It then uses the mysql.connector library to connect to the MySQL database, execute the queries, and fetch the data.
 After executing each query, it commits the changes to the database and then closes the cursor.
 Finally, it closes the database connection.

 This project is particularly useful for automating repetitive database tasks, such as inserting data into tables from an Excel sheet, without the need for manual input.
-The description limit of 350 characters is not enough to include a detailed explanation of all the technical details, but it provides an overview of the main purpose and functionality of the project.